codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 $ ./your_program.sh
 ```

-It will then spawn a client, and begin a transaction using the `MULTI` command, and send a `WATCH` command with a random key:
+It will then spawn a client, begin a transaction using the `MULTI` command, and send a `WATCH` command with a random key:
 ```bash
 > MULTI
 OK